forestgrape/coronavirus/index.md

 - 9.4.20 Extended section [Prevent Early On Mucus Accumulations](#early-vents), previously named Early On Ventilators
 - 4.4.20 Added Section Ideas to Explore
     - starting with [Early On Ventilators](#early-vents): Increase the mucus flow and clearance by humidified air early on,  to decrease the risk for developing ARDS.
-- 25-30.3/9.4.20:  Corrected and looked up aerosol/particulate inhalation which yields to the new section [Particles in the Respiratory Tract](./transmission.md##intermezzo-particle-dynamics-in-the-respiratory-tract).
+- 25-30.3/9.4.20:  Corrected and looked up aerosol/particulate inhalation which yields to the new section [Particles in the Respiratory Tract](./transmission.md##particle-dynamics-in-the-respiratory-tract).
     In the first version, I had written that aerosols don't enter the lungs.
 False.
 Aerosols DO enter the lungs.
 The train of thought yielding this mistake: Entering the lungs is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
 This is ~~double~~ triple wrong:
     1. The evolutionary roots of the lungs are the alimentary system (some dozens millions of generations ago), so substances coming in were just cleared down.
 Even as the lungs and the alimentary separated this process stayed.
 As we often do too, evolution usually gradually bends things right, rather than rebuilding from scratch.
-    2. The lungs developed before we were upright (just a couple of hundred thousand generations ago) and in the original case the clearance of aerosols is earlier and better; shown for mice in [Kleinstreuer](#kleinstreuer).
-The ciliate based movement works even uphill, as ski tourers know.
+    2. The lungs developed before we were upright (just a couple of hundred thousand generations ago) and in the original case the clearance of aerosols is earlier and better; shown for mice in [Kleinstreuer](./transmission.md#kleinstreuer-2018).
+Ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
 A gradual adaption evolved first, the oscillation frequency of the cilia increased, but wasn't yet enough so a workaround evolved:  smallest particulates are cleared by macrophages [citation to be added].
     3. Upright clearance evolved when we all were in warm and mostly humid parts of Africa (well it likely got a little drier in the winter months and savanna replaced rainforest in East Africa, so we had motivation to stand up more and more).
 In such humid environments, clearance works better.
 In evolutionary dimensions, there has been only a short time for the adaption to cold and dry climate (how much depends on the overall drive for adaption, which isn't straight forward to say since migration routes have twists, crossings and turns, desert nights tend to be cold around the world and lifestyles were and are different).
 To a permanent stay in heated indoor spaces, there has been and no genetic adaption at all.

 ### Minor Updates
 - 22.12. split up the page monitor_and_control.md into two pages [monitoring.md](./monitoring.md) and [controlling.md](./controlling.md)
 - 22.12. section Coronavirus Disease Pattering moved from the section Ideas to Explore to its own page ideas_to_explore/[Coronavirus Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md)
-- 3.11.
-License set to Creative Commons Attribution 4.0. (before it was at most Creative Commons Att.
-4.0)
 - 24.10.
-Completed&added&linked summaries regarding insects for the section [Backtracing SARS-1/2](#backtracing-sars-cov-12)
+Completed & added & linked summaries regarding insects for the section [Backtracing SARS-1/2](#backtracing-sars-cov-12)
 - 20-23.10.
 Clarifications and corrections across the page with a focus on the sections Transmission, Immune System and Coronaviruses.
 - 18.10.
 Reconsidering [Mask Types](./monitor_and_control.md#mask-types) and aerosol protection: Only high filtration mask reliably prevent the spread of aerosols.
 Various sections are updated accordingly and existing comments emphasized ([Summary airborne transmission](./transmission.md#summary-airborne-transmission)).
 More on the topic in work.
 - 16.10.
 [Monitor Prevalence](./monitor_and_control.md#monitor-prevalence) and testing priorities